EricChen01/cpsoundboard2/README.md

 # CyberPatriot Soundboard 2
-Improved Version (EricChen01/cpsoundboard2) of ErikBoesen's CP Soundboard (ErikBoesen/cpsoundboard) by EricChen01<br />
+SEENEWVERSIONImproved Version (EricChen01/cpsoundboard2) of ErikBoesen's CP Soundboard (ErikBoesen/cpsoundboard) by EricChen01<br />
 Play everyone's favorite sound effects at the click of a button!<br />
 Originally created by Erik Boesen (ErikBoesen), improvements made by Eric Chen (EricChen01).
 No copyright infringement intended in any way.<br />